dakotamaker/TA-scheduler/docs/command_manual.md

     - As a supervisor or admin you will be able to see any course with that course name
     - As an instructor you will only see that course information if you're assigned to it
     - TAs will not be able to run this command

+- *Viewing course assignments:* `view lab "<lab id>"`
+    - As a supervisor or admin you will be able to see any course with that course name
+    - As an instructor you will only see that lab information if you're assigned to it's course
+    - TAs will not be able to run this command

+#### Viewing lists of things:
+- *Viewing specific user data:* `list users`
+    - This will show different data based on the role.
+    - As an instructor or TA you will be able to see users' public information
+    - As a supervisor or admin you will see all information

+- *Viewing specific user data:* `list tas`
+    - This will do the same thing as the `view users` command, but will only show TAs

+- *Viewing course assignments:* `list courses`
+    - As a supervisor or admin you will be able to see all course
+    - As an instructor you will only see courses that you're assigned to
+    - TAs will not be able to run this command

+- *Viewing course assignments:* `list labs`
+    - As a supervisor or admin you will be able to see all labs
+    - As an instructor you will only see the labs that are assigned to the course it's associated with
+    - TAs will not be able to run this command